Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 • >180: very hard.

-So, Chicago’s tap water is considered to be hard.
-The hardness is measured at 148ppm, which is well into the hard range but is still lower than the Illinois state average of 200ppm.
+Chicago’s tap water, measured at 148ppm, is considered hard, although it’s still below the Illinois state average of 200ppm.

 Where Does Chicago Get Its Water From?

 Chicago’s tap water comes from Lake Michigan.
-Water from the lake enters the intake crib at a depth of 20-30 feet before going through a treatment process prior to entering the public water supply.
+Water from the lake enters the intake crib at a depth of 20-30 feet and undergoes a treatment process before entering the public water supply.

 How Tap Water is Treated in Chicago